Rare Amos Doolittle Engraved Time Line Combining American and Ecclesiastical History

 Fascinating early American broadside, celebrating the divine combination of American and Biblical History.

-Timeline chart of the history of Christianity, with tree-like column at center (representing the schisms of the Church), and images of Adam and Eve and a temple at top.
+Timeline chart of the history of Christianity, with tree-like column at center (representing the schisms of the Church), and images of Adam and Eve and Solomon's Temple at top.
 The map also includes a timeline of world and national history to the right, including George Washington's birthday and the founding of Yale College.

-The timeline was created by David Sherman Rowland (1719-1794), a minister of the First (Congregational) Church in Windsor, Connecticut, with a colorful past who was forced to flea his ministry in Providence Rhode island "because of his inflammatory exhortations on freedom and taxation.”
-Publication of the time line was arranged by his sons.
+The timeline was created by David Sherman Rowland (1719-1794), a minister of the First (Congregational) Church in Windsor, Connecticut, with a colorful past who was forced to flee his ministry in Providence Rhode Island "because of his inflammatory exhortations on freedom and taxation.”
+Publication of the timeline chart - executed by the Connecticut engraver Amos Doolittle - was arranged by his sons, William F. Rowland (1761-1843) and Henry A. Rowland (1764-1835).
 The time line was advertised in the New-Hampshire Gazette for June 17, 1800 and later in the Courier of New Hampshire for July 5, 1800, which described a run of 500 copies, available by subscription of $2.00 per copy.

 Rarity